 Our students will learn more about the clubs they can join once enrolled at NIST.

 Arts and Music Club

 NIST Arts and Music Club is a place where kids can engage themselves to start exploring the creative arts.
 This effort can be an art from their own creativity or under a mentorship program.
 In addition, it can be one which they have been curious about trying or something completely new to them.
 Each club component offers multiple programs and kids creative classes including 6-week sessions, drop-ins and school break options.
 Every club component incorporates conversation, interaction and engaging content so each child feels seen, heard and connected every time.

 Why Arts & Music?

 Our Arts & Music Clubs provide families with fun options to keep kids active and inspired.
-Parents love that when their kids join these clubs they are not just sitting passively in front of a screen.
-Instead, they are moving, laughing, creating and engaging with peers and Teaching Artists alike.
+Parents love this type of activities when their kids join these clubs.
+Because they are not just sitting passively in front of a screen.
+Instead, they are moving, laughing, creating and engaging with peers and teaching artists alike.
 These clubs offer a variety of programs in the creative arts that may no longer be available in school.
 Kids are encouraged to dip into as many club components as they like and explore the arts freely.